 - o CIS 204: Introduction to Information Systems - o GEOG 200.
 Geography: The Global Dimension - o GEOG 301.
 Introduction to Natural Disasters - o GEOG 310.
 Environmental Issues - o GEOG 336.
 Environmental Hazards: A Focus on Southeast Asia - o GEOG 427.
 Water Resources of the World - o HTH 100: Personal Wellness - o ISAT 426.
-Environmental Information Systems - o KIN 100: Lifetime Fitness and Wellness - o PSYC 160: Lifespan Human Development - o WGS 200: Introduction to Women and Gender Studies
+Environmental Information Systems

-- Teaching or counseling in at-risk youth programs - Volunteering with the Big Brothers Big Sisters of Harrisonburg and Rockingham's Mentorship Programming or with Second Home after school program - Volunteering with The Reading Show / Gus Bus - Volunteering with the Office on Children and Youth with annual data collection efforts
+- KIN 100: Lifetime Fitness and Wellness - PSYC 160: Lifespan Human Development - WGS 200: Introduction to Women and Gender Studies - EDUC 123: Learning, Behavior and Engagement in Context - EDUC 310: Teaching in Diverse Society - EXED 200: Foundations of Exceptional Education

-• Other activities that involve planning, organizing, assessing community needs, counseling, and leadership, in areas such as education, youth development, health and HIV/AIDS, the environment, and/or business.
+- Teaching or counseling in at-risk youth programs - Volunteering with the Big Brothers Big Sisters of Harrisonburg and Rockingham's Mentorship Programming or with Second Home after school program - Volunteering with The Reading Show / Gus Bus - Volunteering with the Office on Children and Youth with annual data collection efforts - Other activities that involve planning, organizing, assessing community needs, counseling, and leadership, in areas such as education, youth development, health and HIV/AIDS, the environment, and/or business.

 This is a sample of service opportunities offered in the Harrisonburg community.
 Please visit Community Service-Learning for additional service opportunities and information about the Alternative Break Program.
 Paid and unpaid internships also can meet this requirement.
-Please see Career and Academic Planning for internship opportunities.
+Please see the University Career Center for internship opportunities.